aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legislative branch:

-unicameral People's Council or Majlis al-shaab (250 seats; members elected by popular vote to serve four-year terms)
+unicameral People's Council or Majlis al-Shaab (250 seats; members elected by popular vote to serve four-year terms)

-elections: last held 2-3 March 2003 (next to be held NA 2007)
+elections: last held on 2-3 March 2003 (next to be held in April 2007)

 Judicial branch: